 Ideally dory boats should have had a v-hull bottom to give them better stability in ocean waters.

 Though all dories have the same basic design characteristics mentioned above, dory boats tend to vary a lot in shape and functionality depending on locality.

 A dory in one area may look very different from a dory in a different area.

 Dory designs slowly changed over time and they changed in different ways in different areas as local fishermen made alterations to the boat better to make it better suited to their local waters.

-Amateur boat builders will often take on a flat-bottom boat building project based on a Jon boat (as we demonstrated how to build here) but there are a growing number of boat building enthusiasts who prefer the design of the dory for their DIY boat.
+Amateur boat builders will often take on a flat-bottom boat building project based on a Jon boat (as we demonstrated how to build here).
+There are a growing number of boat building enthusiasts who prefer the design of the dory for their DIY boat though.

 Most modern dories are almost always used on inland calm waters, or along the shoreline, as fishing vessels or for recreational use though there are exceptions.

 As an inland boat used in calm conditions a dory is an excellent alternative to a Jon boat or canoe.

 Modern dories can be powered by oars, sail and can be fitted with an outboard motor.
 Some dories are fitted with inboard engines and remote steering.